I was born into a Jewish family that practiced Judaism. We practiced but didn’t always succeed. Here’s what it means to be a Jew.…

 When I was a kid, my teacher showed my class a documentary movie called The Poor Pay More.

 But the first national political organization for blacks — the NAACP — received most of its donations from Jews.
 That’s because Jews — especially Jewish liberals living in rich suburbs — believe strongly in fairness, equality, and liberty for all.

 The history of Jews resembles the history of blacks.
 Both groups are minorities.
 Both groups have been persecuted for many centuries.

-Jews in the town of Brookline, Massachusetts, get together with blacks and celebrate Passover together.
-The words of the Passover ceremony, which commemorates the escape by Moses and his Jews from slavery, have meaning for both the Jews and the blacks.
+Jews in the town of Brookline, Massachusetts, get together with blacks and celebrate Passover together, since the Passover ceremony, which commemorate the escape (by Moses and his Jews) from slavery has meaning for both Jews and blacks.

-Some “Blacks” demand to be given more respect and called “Afro-American.”
-I guess we “Jews” with big noses should do the same and demand to be called “Nostril-American” — or should we go Latin and opt for “Rhino-Caucasian”?
+Some blacks demand to be called “Afro-American.”
+I guess we “Jews” with big noses should act similarly and demand to be called “Nostril-American” — or should we go Latin and opt for “Rhino-Caucasian”?